 Renting a car vs. public transport

 You can easily visit the Baltic states by car.
 The roads and infrastructure are good and comparable to any other EU country.
 Traffic can get very busy around the biggest cities and at the seaside on summer weekends, but apart from that, driving in the Baltics is quite relaxed.
-Just be sure to follow speed limits etc. since police controls are frequent.
+Just be sure to follow speed limits and other traffic rules since police controls are frequent.

 If you prefer not to drive, you can also visit all three Baltic countries by public transport.
 There are good bus connections between all major cities, so if you are mostly interested in visiting the main towns, you can easily do that without a car as well.
 That being said, if you want to explore the Baltics a bit deeper, it’s definitely better to rent a car.